dietlind_june (1).jpg

 My Professional Journey

-I began my career as a journalist reporting from across Europe and Africa for top-tier broadcasters including Channel Four, the BBC, TF1, FR2, ARD, Channel 9 Australia, 60 Minutes, and Reuters TV.
-I also wrote for several print outlets including the LA Times, die TAZ, the Economist, and People Magazine, and produced award-winning social issue documentaries for Franco-German public broadcaster ARTE.
+I began my career as a journalist, reporting from across Europe and Africa for top-tier broadcasters, including Channel Four, CBC, TF1, FR2, ARD, Channel 9 Australia, 60 Minutes, and Reuters TV.
+I also wrote for several print outlets, including the LA Times, die TAZ, the Economist, and People Magazine, and produced award-winning social issue documentaries for Franco-German public broadcaster ARTE.

 In 2007, while reporting from a refugee camp in East Africa, I decided to shift from writing about people suffering injustices to working with them.
-I’ve since put my communications skills to use for issues I feel passionate about including human rights, climate change, tax justice, gender equality, and press freedom.
+I’ve since put my communications skills to use for issues I feel passionate about, including human rights, climate change, financial inclusion, women’s empowerment, press freedom, and transitional justice.

-A dual US-French citizen, I hold a BA from Barnard College of Columbia University and am fluent in English, French, and German with basic Spanish.
+A dual US-French citizen, I hold a BA from Barnard College of Columbia University and am fluent in English, French, and German, with basic Spanish.
+My LinkedIn Profile.

 My Story in Pictures